NSF-RESUME/2023_ParSocial_OSPREY_example/README.md

 The model exploration (ME) algorithm is a Python script (`python/run.py`) that begins by initializing an initial worker pool and an EMEWS DB.
-When these are located on a remote resource, a funcx client, and the EMEWS service, which mediates between the remote DB and the local model exploration algorithm, and an SSH tunnel through which we communicate with the EMEWS service are started.
+When these are located on a remote resource, a funcX client, and the EMEWS service, which mediates between the remote DB and the local model exploration algorithm, and an SSH tunnel through which we communicate with the EMEWS service are started.
 After initializing, we create an initial sample set of 750 4-dimensional points, which